 Table of Contents (click to expand)

-The back of our hands are such familiar territory that English even has an idiom for it.
-We say, “I know this like the back of my hand”, when we want to state our familiarity with something.
-However, neuroscientists would refute this self-assured claim, pointing to new research showing that we don’t really know the back of our hands as well as we think!
+The back of our hands—anatomically called the dorsum—is such familiar territory that English even has an idiom for it.
+We say, “I know this like the back of my hand,” when we want to state our familiarity with something.
+However, neuroscientists would refute this self-assured claim, pointing to research showing that we don’t really know the back of our hands as well as we think!

 The somatosensory cortex contains what neuroscientists call somatotopic maps.
-These maps are neural representations of our forelimbs, along with the trunk, face, legs and feet that are assimilated within the region.
+These maps are neural representations of our limbs, trunk, face, hands and feet, stitched together within a single strip of the brain.

 These maps allow the brain to identify where a sensory input is coming from.